henrique3m/openstack-ansible/README.md

 # Ansible and Openstack

-Ansible scripts to install Openstack, setup instance with Web Server/Database and deploy application.
+Ansible scripts to install Openstack.

 ## Playbooks